yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 Unfortunately, the developer has [no plans to develop an Android version](https://github.com/sienori/simple-translate/issues/67#issuecomment-489063105), so we are on our own for support.

 I decided to try it to see how an add-on designed for desktop would work on Android, and the results weren't pretty.
-Perhaps expectedly, the settings page is not correctly formatted to fit mobile screens.
+Perhaps unsurprisingly, the settings page is not correctly formatted to fit mobile screens.
 What is worse is that the add-on is activated by tapping the add-on toolbar button, which on Android Firefox is hidden inside a menu.
 That makes it cumbersome to access.

 Lastly, it doesn't really work.
 At a basic level, the add-on is supposed to translate words or sentences to another language.
 Unfortunately, no matter how much text I selected, I always got a translation for the first word I selected.
 That makes it impossible to use.